 Skokie police arrived several minutes later and spotted Jordan A. Barnes, 22, of the 7600 block of East Prairie Road, walking southbound in the general area of the alleged crime.

-According to the report, officers asked Barnes to stop, at which point he turned around, clenched his fists and began skipping toward police as if he was going to attack them.
+, officers asked Barnes to stop, at which point he turned around, clenched his fists and began skipping toward police as if he was going to attack them.

 Barnes ultimately complied, however, and proceeded to lie down on the ground where he was arrested and charged with one count of criminal damage to property.
 All in all, two mailboxes were destroyed, and the value of both items was placed at around $600.